 The presence of suicidal thoughts or feelings is serious and requires immediate help.
 If you are in British Columbia, call 1-800-SUICIDE, available 24/7.
 A trained suicide response worker will help assess your risk and link you with the appropriate help.
 Calls from concerned family members or friends are also welcome.
 Elsewhere, contact your local distress line.

 When you’re depressed it can seem almost impossible to imagine that something can be done to help you.
 Depression by its very nature is isolating, or what is sometimes referred to as “the dark night of the soul.”
-Over the years I have seen and helped many people recover from depression, including severe depressive episodes.
+Over the years I have seen and supported many people in their recovery, including severe depressive episodes.
 If you would like to take the first step and start your healing journey, I invite you to contact me today.
 Or, learn more about my approach for helping with depression as well as other available treatment methods.
 I also invite you to check out my tips for helping with depression.

 Feeling bad about so-called “unacceptable” feelings and what to do about them.